Taught course

 Course content

-Our graduates gain skills across renewable energy technology, integration and development, and the processes of creating and leading just transitions for enterprises, organisations and communities.
-The course addresses the needs of multiple circular economy sectors such as renewable energy developers, communities and organisations under pressure to meet net zero targets and address climate change.
 Teaching is reinforced with project work where emphasis is placed on simulating real-life situations and processes.
-Students learn how to use key communication platforms including digital tools for data analysis, modelling and other interactive approaches.
+Through this, you’ll learn how to use key communication platforms including digital tools for data analysis, modelling, and other interactive approaches.

 Information for international students